PiyushChaukade/Meroku_project/README.md

-#**Packages Required**
+#PACKAGES REQUIRED**

-1. jsonwebtoken: Used for generating and verifying JSON Web Tokens (JWT).
+1. JSON web token: Used for generating and verifying JSON Web Tokens (JWT).

-2 .express: Popular web framework for Node.js used for building web applications and APIs.
+2. express: Popular web framework for Node.js used for building web applications and APIs.

 3. bcryptjs or bcrypt: Used for hashing passwords before storing them in the database.

-4 .dotenv: Used for loading environment variables from a .env file into process.env.
+4. dotenv: Used for loading environment variables from a .env file into process.env.

 5. body-parser: Middleware for parsing incoming request bodies in a middleware before your handlers, available under the req.body property.